One-Step Diffusion-Based Image Compression with Semantic Distillation: Experiment

 \subsection{Main Results}

-\textbf{Quantitative Evaluation.} Fig.~\ref{fig:exp1} presents a quantitative comparison between OneDC and existing methods across multiple distortion metrics.
-Across all datasets—including high-resolution CLIC2020, low-resolution Kodak and MS-COCO 30K—OneDC consistently achieves the best reconstruction fidelity, as measured by LPIPS and DISTS.
-Compared with the previous SOTA multi-step diffusion-based DiffC, OneDC achieves a \textbf{50.08\%} bitrate saving on Kodak and \textbf{56.02\%} on CLIC2020 in terms of LPIPS quality, demonstrating its superior compression efficiency.
-In terms of generation realism, OneDC also achieves lower FID scores than all multi-step diffusion-based methods, ensuring visually pleasing, perceptually aligned reconstructions.
-On the MS-COCO 30K dataset, OneDC provides a \textbf{42.94\%} bitrate saving over PerCo—previously the highest-realism method—when evaluated by FID, further underscoring its effectiveness.
-In conclusion, OneDC consistently delivers faithful and perceptually compelling reconstructions across a variety of image resolutions and content complexities, despite relying on only a single sampling step.
-These results support our hypothesis that iterative sampling is not necessary for high-quality diffusion-based generative compression.
+\textbf{Quantitative Evaluation.} Fig.~\ref{fig:exp1} presents the \textit{full-resolution} comparison between OneDC and existing methods across multiple distortion metrics.
+Across all datasets, including high-resolution CLIC2020, low-resolution Kodak and MS-COCO 30K, OneDC consistently achieves the best reference-based perceptual fidelity, as measured by LPIPS and DISTS.
+Compared with the previous SOTA, multi-step diffusion-based DiffC, OneDC achieves \textbf{55.27\%} bitrate saving on Kodak and \textbf{54.60\%} on CLIC2020 in terms of LPIPS, demonstrating superior compression efficiency.
+On traditional metrics such as PSNR, OneDC also exhibits competitive performance.
+For generation realism, OneDC attains lower FID than all multi-step diffusion baselines when FID is evaluated on the CLIC2020 test set.
+On the MS-COCO 30K dataset, OneDC provides a \textbf{39.55\%} bitrate saving over PerCo (SD), previously the highest-realism method on this dataset.
+Such result further underscoring our method's effectiveness.
+Furthermore, Fig.~\ref{fig:exp2} reports results under the \textit{resize \& center-crop} setting: OneDC achieves better LPIPS and PSNR than DDCM while maintaining competitive realism, demonstrating strong fidelity-oriented perceptual compression.
+In conclusion, OneDC delivers faithful and perceptually compelling reconstructions across a wide range of resolutions and content complexities, despite relying on a single sampling step.
+These evaluation results support our hypothesis that iterative sampling is unnecessary for high-quality diffusion-based generative compression.

-\textbf{Qualitative Evaluation.} Fig.~\ref{fig:visual1} presents visual comparisons on the CLIC2020 test set.
-At the lowest bitrate, OneDC produces the most natural reconstructions with sharp high-frequency details, while MS-ILLM yields noticeably blurred textures.
-Multi-step diffusion-based methods (DiffEIC, PerCo, and DiffC) introduce structural distortions and deviated details.
+\textbf{Qualitative Evaluation.} Fig.~\ref{fig:visual1} presents visual comparisons on the CLIC2020 test set (\textit{full-resolution}).
+At the lowest bitrate, OneDC produces the most natural and faithful reconstructions with sharp high-frequency details, while MS-ILLM yields noticeably blurred textures and multi-step diffusion-based methods (DiffEIC, PerCo, and DiffC) introduce structural distortions and inconsistent details.
 Similar trends are observed on the MS-COCO 30K dataset (Fig.~\ref{fig:visual2}), where MS-ILLM remains blurry and multi-step diffusion methods struggle to preserve visual fidelity.
-Additional examples are provided in the supplementary material.
+These qualitative results, together with the quantitative comparisons, highlight the SOTA performance of the proposed OneDC.
+Additional visual examples are provided in the supplementary material.